rssnsj/network-feeds/README.md

         option local_netmask '255.255.0.0'
         option local_ipaddr '10.7.34.34'

-Then run the following commands after each system startup:
+Then run the following commands after each system startup of the server:

     /usr/sbin/minivtun -l 0.0.0.0:1414 -a 10.7.0.1/24 -e Hello -t rc4 -d